ivadomed/model-spinal-rootlets/README.md

 - Run training
 - Run inference

-In the next section all the instruction to reproduce the label file used in the final dataset will be described.
-Hoever label file are also available here (give to dataset with root_label)
+In the next section, all the instructions to reproduce the label files used in the final dataset will be described.
+However, label files are also available here (give to dataset with root_label).

 #introduce script to convert BIDS->nnUNet and nnUNet->BIDS
 #explain how to label on FSLeyes